Catalog: DESE

 Dates: 6/5/2025 to 4/21/2026

 Welcome to MLDS NEW LEADERS YEAR 1.
 The Missouri Leadership Development System provides training and support to new principals and assistant principals through research-based learning experiences.
 NEW LEADERS YEAR 1 and their mentors will participate in five regional meetings that provide practical knowledge, skills, along with networking opportunities for building administrators.
 One of the meetings includes a coaching lab that provides hands-on, practical experiences for leaders to improve their skills in developing and growing teachers.
-The capstone to this year of learning includes registration to the NORTHWEST LEADERSHIP SUMMIT on May 28,2026.
 The Missouri Leadership Development System (MLDS) is an important component to support the effort of all buildings.

 The NEW LEADERS YEAR 1 level is the initial phase of MLDS support and is designed for first year principals and assistant principals.
 Principals will be guided by an established mentor during this year of learning.
 Participation in both Year 1 and Year 2 completes DESE requirements for new administrator mentoring.